-Odontosyllis enopla worms have been performing their bioluminescent mating ritual in these islands at least from the beginning of recorded time.
-Chris Columbus was the first European to sail through the TCI in 1492 and wrote in his logs of the remarkable “fire worms”.
+Odontosyllis Enopla worms have been performing their bioluminescent mating ritual in the TCI from the beginning of recorded time.
+Chris Columbus and crew were the first Europeans to sail through these islands…at that time he wrote in his logs of the unique local “fire worms”.

 There are many organisms in the marine world that are bioluminescent.
-Unique to the TCI, the O. enopla worm bioluminesces during mating activities that take place every month following the full moon.
-Three days following a full moon, 55 minutes after sunset, females rapidly swim to the surface and emit a bright green fluorescent chemical that attracts the males who soon follow.
-Unfortunately, there has been very little research on their life cycle, other than reproduction (the glowing part).
+Unique to the TCI, the O. Enopla worms bio luminesce during mating activities that take place every month following the full moon.
+Three days following a full moon, approx. 50 minutes after sunset, females rapidly swim to the surface and emit a bright green chemical that attracts the males who soon follow.
+One female can attract many males.

-So at nearly 55 minutes after Sunset, female worms rise from the bottom and swim in circles on the surface while releasing a bright green bioluminescent substance.
-A female can glow for up to 8 seconds, and can repeat this process up to 33 times over 12 minutes (or until she attracts a male).
+At approx. 50 minutes after Sunset, female worms rise from the bottom and swim in circles on the surface while releasing a bright green bioluminescent substance.
+A female can glow for up to 8 seconds and can repeat this process up to 33 times over 12 minutes (or until she attracts a male).
 When a male recognizes the cues, it emits short bursts of light while swimming towards the females.
-Usually several males are attracted to one female.
+Usually, several males are attracted to one female.
 When they meet, the males and females swim around each other in a narrow circle shedding their eggs and sperm.
 They then return to the bottom where they lose their swimming bristles and build new mucous tubes.

-The only observed predator of Odontosyllis enopla has been the silverside, which feeds on the worms during mating.
-However, when collected, the fish had regurgitated and were paralyzed, leading to the conclusion that the bioluminescent substance, if not the worms themselves, are toxic.
+The only observed predator of Odontosyllis Enopla has been the silverside, which feeds on the worms during mating.
+However, when collected, the fish had regurgitated the worms and were paralyzed, leading to the conclusion that the bioluminescent substance, if not the worms themselves, are toxic.